benchmarking-suite/benchsuite-docs/src/benchmarks.rst

 - **CFD**: a tool realized in the CloudPerfect EU project [1]_ that uses OpenFOAM to run a waterbox simulation.
 Can be configured with different solvers, number of iterations and write to disk strategies.
 It is primarily a CPU intensive benchmark;
 - **DaCapo**: a tool for Java benchmarking simulating real world applications with non-trivial memory loads.
 It is mainly a CPU and memory intensive benchmark;
 - **Filebench**: a powerful and flexible tool able to generate and execute a variety of filesystem workloads to simulate applications like Web servers, File servers, Video services.
 It is mainly a Disk intensive benchmark;
+- **Iperf**: is a tool for active measurements of the maximum achievable bandwidth on IP networks;
+- **Sysbench**: a tool to test CPU, memory, file I/O, mutex performance and MySQL on Linux systems;
 - **YCSB**: a tool for database benchmarking that supports several database technologies.
 In the Benchmarking Suite, tests for Mysql and MongoDB are provided.
 It is primarily a Disk intensive benchmark;
 - **WebFrameworks**: tests common web frameworks workloads like fetching and inserting data in a database or create/parse json objects.
 It is mainly a Memory and Network intensive benchmark;